Master of Weapon

-is a 1989 vertically scrolling shooter arcade video game developed and published by Taito internationally and by Profit-Vend in the USA.
+is a 1989 vertically scrolling shooter video game developed and published by Taito for arcades.
+It was released in Japan in May 1989.
 A port to the Sega Mega Drive was released in 1991 exclusively in Japan.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2024.

 Plot

 An entire week of nuclear war on Earth destroys its global environment.
 The survivors of the war gather their strength and resources in an attempt to bring Earth back to the way it was.
 Using a supercomputer called God System, the survivors start their first step in rebuilding Earth by having the God System create machines capable cleaning and reconstructing much of what has been lost from the war.
 However, without warning, a mysterious mutant entity known as "N" takes over the God System; creating three strange guardian statues based on Greek mythological figures, N manipulates the God System's machines and programs in order to attack mankind.
 The survivors create an artificial human called Yukiwo – built to harness perfect dexterity and strength – as well as a super-powered jet for him to pilot in order to reclaim Earth from N.